 Delaware Personal Injury Attorneys Representing Clients Injured in Accidents Caused by Defective Auto Parts

-Protecting the rights of the injured in Seaford, Wilmington and New Castle
+Protecting the rights of the injured in Seaford, Wilmington and Newark, DE

 At the Delaware law firm of Silverman, McDonald & Friedman, we have developed a strong reputation for winning financial compensation for our clients when they have been injured in auto accidents or by defective products.
 We guide you through the process of filing a lawsuit or settling your claim.